A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand: A new approach for nonstationary inventory problems under the receding horizon control

+Therefore, the stochastic optimization model in Fig. \ref{spmodel} for tackling the nonstationary stochastic inventory problem under correlated demand can be formulated as an MILP model in Fig. \ref{milp3}.

-The objective (\ref{milp3-1}) is to decide the timing and order-up-to-level of replenishments so as to minimise the expected total cost comprising ordering, holding, and penalty costs with given initial inventory level $I_0$.
+The objective (\ref{milp3-1}) decides the timing and order-up-to-level of replenishments so as to minimize the expected total cost comprising ordering, holding, and penalty costs given the initial inventory level $I_0$.
 Constraints (\ref{milp3-2}) ensure the non-negativity of replenishments.
-Constraints (\ref{milp3-3}) are indicator constraints \cite{belotti2016handling} capturing the reorder condition.
+Constraints (\ref{milp3-3}) are indicator constraints \citep{belotti2016handling} capturing the reorder condition.
 Constraints (\ref{milp3-4}) indicate the most recent replenishment before period $t$ was issued in period $j$.
 Constraints (\ref{milp3-5}) uniquely define in which the most recent replenishment prior to $t$ took place.
-Constraints (\ref{milp3-6})-(\ref{milp3-7}) are approximations of expected end of period $t$ holding and penalty costs by means of the first order loss function.
-Constraints (\ref{milp3-8})-(\ref{milp3-9}) set binary variables.
+Constraints (\ref{milp3-6}) - (\ref{milp3-7}) are approximations of expected holding and penalty costs at the end of period $t$ utilising the first order loss function and its complementary function.
+Constraints (\ref{milp3-8}) - (\ref{milp3-9}) set binary variables.

-By solving the model in Fig. (\ref{milp3}), the optimal (R, S) policies are obtained.
-Specifically, the review periods are obtained from $\delta_t$ and $P_{jt}$ once for all, before any of the demands, $d_t$, become known.
-The respective order-up-to-levels $S_t$ are obtained by $\tilde{I}_t+\tilde{d}_t$.

-{\bf Example. } We now use the same 4-period example in Section \ref{sdp} to demonstrate the modelling strategy.
-We solve the MILP model presented in Fig. \ref{milp3}, and observe that the review periods are $1, 3$, and corresponding order-up-to-levels are $72.15, 120.01$.
-The expected total cost is $383.03$ ($381.75$ after 100 000 times simulation), and computational time is $0.19$ seconds.
-Additionally, we compare it against the benchmark(SDP) in Table \ref{milpexample}.

-Our model generalises the discussion in \cite{rossietal2015}, which discussed MILP model for approximating optimal (R, S) policy parameters when demands are identically independently distributed.
-Our MILP model exploits the law of total expectation and properties of joint distribution for computing optimal (R, S) policies under correlated demands.
-As we will show in the next section, our model can be immediately applied to a broad range of time series models drawn from the literatures.